-As reflected in our compensation philosophy, we set the compensation of our executive officers, including the named executive officers, based on their ability to achieve annual operational objectives that further our long-term business objectives and to create sustainable long-term stockholder value in a cost-effective manner.
-Accordingly, our 2014 compensation actions and decisions were based on our executive's accomplishments in these dual areas.
+Accordingly, our 2015 compensation actions and decisions were based on our Company's accomplishment in this area.
 Each of the primary elements of our executive compensation program is discussed in more detail below.
 While we have identified particular compensation objectives that each element of executive compensation serves, our compensation programs are designed to be flexible and complementary and to collectively serve all of the executive compensation objectives described above.
 Accordingly, whether or not specifically mentioned below, we believe that, as a part of our overall executive compensation policy, each individual element, to a greater or lesser extent, serves each of our objectives.

-The committee also considers the results of the shareholders' advisory vote on the compensation of named executive officers.
-At our 2014 Annual Meeting, our say-on-pay proposal received "for" votes that represented approximately 97% of the shares voted on this proposal.
-The Compensation Committee considered the results of the say-on-pay vote when evaluating our compensation practices and policies in 2014 and when setting the compensation of our named executive officers for 2014 and 2015.
-The Compensation Committee believes that the significant support for the 2014 say-on-pay proposal demonstrates shareholders' support of our compensation policies.
+The committee also considers the results of the stockholders' advisory vote on the compensation of named executive officers.
+At our 2015 Annual Meeting, our say-on-pay proposal received "for" votes that represented approximately 98% of the shares voted on this proposal.
+The compensation committee considered the results of the say-on-pay vote when evaluating our compensation practices and policies in 2015 and when setting the compensation of our named executive officers for 2015 and 2016.
+The compensation committee believes that the significant support for the 2015 say-on-pay proposal demonstrates stockholders' support of our compensation policies.

-In 2014, the committee took the following actions with respect to the compensation of the named executive officers:
+In 2015, the committee took the following actions with respect to the compensation of the named executive officers:

-• increased base salaries 3% per individual compared to 2013;

-- awarded formula-based bonuses at 78% of the target bonus opportunity established at the beginning of the year and qualitative factor bonuses at 100% of the qualitative factor bonus opportunity; and - approved stock option and restricted stock unit awards to satisfy competitive market concerns, satisfy our retention objectives, and reward individual performance for 2013.
+- increased base salaries between 5% and 7% per individual compared to 2014; - awarded formula-based bonuses at 90% of the target bonus opportunity established at the beginning of the year; and - approved stock option and restricted stock unit awards to satisfy competitive market concerns, satisfy our retention objectives, and reward individual performance for 2014.